ForgivenNin/the-twisted-stick/README.md

 To use this program, enter your message and come up with a PIN.
 The longer it is, the longer you may want your password to be.
 You can still have a short number, though, because that can loop until it reaches the end of the array.

-**You should use another layer of encryption to prevent potential brute force attacks!.**
+**You should use another layer of encryption to prevent potential brute force attacks!**

 ![Spartan Scytale](https://upload.wikimedia.org/wikipedia/commons/5/51/Skytale.png)